This page contains affiliate links. Please read our disclosure for more info.

 This is best ridden with an Express Pass, which you’ll also likely need to enter the area.
 Otherwise, head here first thing.

-Donkey Kong Country is a new area due to open in 2024 inside Super Nintendo World.
+Donkey Kong Country is a new area that opened in December 2024 inside Super Nintendo World.

-I’ve included it in this Universal Japan ride list as I know it will be one of the most popular rides once it opens.
+We haven’t had a chance to ride it yet, but I’ve included it in this Universal Japan ride list as it’s already become one of the most popular rides in the park.

 8) Hollywood Dream – The Ride